 Sara Hall has been a runner to know since her first big win at the Foot Locker National High School Cross Country Championships in 2000.
 Nearly two decades later, she’s sampled distances ranging from the mile to the marathon, earning national titles in many and setting her sights on a powerful performance in Boston this year and another at the 2020 Tokyo Summer Olympics.
 In her downtime, she and her fellow pro running husband Ryan Hall are parents to four adopted sisters—the oldest of whom has already begun following in her parents’ footsteps.

-We recently spoke with Sara for our “Meet the Elite” column to learn about her preparation for Boston and other goals she has leading up to the 2020 Olympics.
+We recently spoke with Sara for our “Meet the Elite” column to learn about her goals leading up to the 2020 Olympics.

 Sara’s Strongest Distance